Neosofia/corporate/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting Neosofia at ethics@neosofia.com.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting Neosofia at <ethics@neosofia.tech>.
 All complaints will be reviewed and investigated and will result in a response that is the result of applying Neosofia's incident management procedures.
 The company is obligated to maintain confidentiality with regard to the reporter of an incident.

 ## Attribution